eight04/idb-storage/README.md

 * Retrieve metadata and the binary separately.
 * Key conflict action.
 * Batch operation.
-* Operations on the same key are queued.
+* Operations are queued and operations on the same key share a same lock.

 Installation
 ------------